 Fire tests from Safe Systems are scheduled around your time to have the smallest interruption to your business.
 A qualified technician will come to your facility make a comprehensive list of your devices.
 He will then perform the required tests for each.
 Some are visual inspections while others might involve triggering mass notification devices.
 Like many electronics, fire alarm panels and associated components can degrade over time and can compromise the system’s operation.
 Dust, dirt and damage of fire safety devices are common occurrences that affect the integrity of your fire protection.
 When properly maintained, tested and serviced, your fire alarm system will be running at optimum efficiency.
 After the scheduled test is complete, you will receive a comprehensive report to keep on file.
 NFPA guidelines specify the intervals between fire alarm tests.
 They can be annual, bi-annual, or another timeframe depending on the equipment at your facility.

 - Safer work environment for employees and customers

 - Avoid fire code violation

 Find the right company

 Don’t be fooled.
 Some companies may perform fire testing without licenses.
 In certain cases, some business owners accept the simple “look up at the ceiling for smoke detectors method” as an indication that those devices are functioning.
 How would you know if a company’s technician is qualified to do fire testing?
 Search their credentials through the NICET website.
 The individuals listed will have the certifications to service fire and life-safety equipment.
-Most fire departments in Illinois require that you submit your annual test for inspection.
+Most fire departments in Colorado require that you submit your annual test for inspection.
 You do not want to provide a fire test performed by an unlicensed company to your local fire department.
 Doing some of the homework when choosing a company will save you problems down the road.

 Fire alarm systems are designed to protect individuals, property and other assets essential to business operations.